livewire/livewire/docs/7_event_listeners.md

 --- | ---
 stop | Equivelant of `event.stopPropogation()`
 prevent | Equivelant of `event.preventDefault()`
-min.Xms | Set a minimum loading time in milliseconds.
-This is useful for when you are showing a loading wheel for an action, and don't want it to dissapear too quickly, so the user feels like something important is processing.

 ## Keydown Modifiers

 To listen for specific keys on **keydown** events, you can pass the name of the key as a modifier.
 You can directly use any valid key names exposed via [KeyboardEvent.key](https://developer.mozilla.org/en-US/docs/Web/API/KeyboardEvent/key/Key_Values) as modifiers by converting them to kebab-case.

-Here is a quick list of some common ones that are available:
+Here is a quick list of some common ones you may need:

 Key |
 --- |